Wojciech Gerwel

-Wojciech Piotr Gerwel (born 1 April 1978 in Gdynia) is a Polish diplomat who serves as an Undersecretary of State at the Ministry of Foreign Affairs since 2022.
-Prior to that ambassador of Poland to Vietnam (2018–2022).
+Wojciech Piotr Gerwel (born 1 April 1978 in Gdynia) is a Polish diplomat who served as an Undersecretary of State at the Ministry of Foreign Affairs (2022–2023) and ambassador of Poland to Vietnam (2018–2022).

 Life

 Wojciech Gerwel has been educated at the Lester B. Pearson College, Victoria (1995–1997).
 He has graduated from economics and political science at the Simon Fraser University, Vancouver (B.A.) and the School of Foreign Service at the Georgetown University (M.A.).
 He has been also studying at the Sciences Po, Paris.